 A joint competition run by the Society and the Financial Times.

 By entering the competition, entrants agree to these terms and conditions.
 Failure to comply with these terms and conditions may result in disqualification.

 Entries must be in English and submitted using the online form, with the required accompanying information.
 There is a limit of one entry per student.

 The competition is open to sixth form geography students aged 16-18 who are registered to study A Level geography or equivalent in Year 12 or 13 on the closing date.

-Employees and immediate family members of employees of the Royal Geographical Society (with IBG) (RGS-IBG) or The Financial Times Limited (FT), employees of FT’s associated companies, professional advisers, advertising and promotional agencies or anyone else professionally associated with this competition are not eligible to enter.
+Employees and immediate family members of employees of the Royal Geographical Society (with IBG) (RGS-IBG, thereafter 'the Society') or The Financial Times Limited (FT), employees of FT’s associated companies, professional advisers, advertising and promotional agencies or anyone else professionally associated with this competition are not eligible to enter.

 The competition closes on 3 October 2022 (5.00pm).
 Entries will not be accepted after this time.